 The EIA hopes that with the information it collects pertaining to deliveries and interruptions from gas suppliers, inventories and switching capabilities from petroleum suppliers, and general usage data from large customers, it will be better able to understand the roles that interruptible service plays on commodity prices in those markets.

 NEM claims that this is the third time the EIA has attempted to impose reporting requirements on unregulated natural gas suppliers without statutory authority within the last year.
 The association said the surveys would be "burdensome" on suppliers, and protests that the cost to gas suppliers that have been allocated by the EIA, are too low.

-For more information on the proposed survey debate, contact EIA's Herbert Miller via e-mail at Herbert.Miller@eia.doe.gov, or Craig G. Goodman, president of NEM at firstname.lastname@example.org.
+For more information on the proposed survey debate, contact EIA's Herbert Miller at Herbert.Miller@eia.doe.gov, or NEM Pres.
+Craig G. Goodman, at email@example.com.